Insight into detection, prevention, and treatment

 - and more…

 The skin is the largest organ in our body.
 It provides protection against heat, cold, light, and infection.
 The skin is made up of two major layers (epidermis and dermis) as well as various types of cells.
 The top (or outer) layer of the skin—the epidermis—is composed of three types of cells: flat, scaly cells on the surface called squamous cells; round cells called basal cells; and melanocytes, cells that provide skin its color and protect against skin damage.
 The inner layer of the skin—the dermis—is the layer that contains the nerves, blood vessels, and sweat glands.
+This may have you wondering, “What does skin cancer look like?” and other information about the disease.

 What is skin cancer?